-It seems like gardening is inherently safe right?
+Gardening safety?
+It seems like gardening is inherently safe, right?
 It is for the most part, however, injuries do happen.
-Keep these things in mind so you don’t run into trouble, including costly medical bills, while you’re tip-toeing through your tulips.
+Keep these gardening safety principles in mind so you don’t run into trouble, including costly medical bills, while you’re tip-toeing through your tulips.

 811 is the national phone number that initiates the process of locating and marking underground utilities in your yard or garden.
 Dial 811 or visit call811.com at least three days before you dig such, as planting trees and shrubs or installing a new garden bed, fence or hardscape.
 Any major digging requires a call.
 Did you know that telecommunications, such as most internet and fiber optic cables, are buried only a foot or so below ground?
 Keep your neighbors and teenagers happy by not taking down the internet!
 All kidding aside though, it’s free and can prevent severe, even deadly injury if you strike an underground gas or electric line.
 It’s also the law in all 50 states and not making the call can cost you plenty if you hit a line.
 Keep the yard and garden fun and injury-free by taking a minute to make this important call.